 I know that when spring arrives I will be using the cooling feature for sleep far more often.

 During a hot flash, your brain acts upon a false signal that it needs to expel excess heat from your body.
 Research shows that immediate stimulation with cool sensations (like an ice cube or Embr) before or during a hot flash can reduce its overall intensity and/or duration.
 It can also reduce hot flash stress.

-I am perimenopausal and have experienced my first few hot flashes.
+I am perimenopausal and have experienced hot flashes.
 The other day I had one and was glad I was wearing my Embr Wave bracelet.
-I didn’t take the time to grab my phone; I just clicked the middle of the button on the face and then the left side a couple of times (left is cool, right is warm) and immediately got a wave of cold on my wrist.
+I didn’t take the time to grab my phone; I just clicked the dotted button on the side a couple of times and immediately got a wave of cold on my wrist.
 Within a few seconds, my body began regulating.

-What was cool is no one in my household was the wiser.
-My Embr Wave was on under my sweater, no one saw me click the button, it was as though everything was normal while I was stopping a hot flash in its tracks.
+What was cool is no one else was the wiser.
+My Embr Wave was on under my shirt, no one saw me click the button, it was as though everything was normal while I was stopping a hot flash in its tracks.

 Is the Embr Wave Comfortable?

-Wearing the Embr Wave is as comfortable as wearing a larger-face watch or a standard fitness tracker.
-Some say the metal mesh band snags armhair; I haven’t experienced that.
+Wearing the Embr Wave is as comfortable as wearing a watch or a fitness tracker.
+Some say the metal mesh band snags arm hair; I haven’t experienced that.